 I was a little girl who wanted nothing more than to be outside playing in the dirt and filling my pockets with the magical things I discovered.
 Being told to be quiet and keep the family secrets was like someone telling water to stay behind a wall.
 Through stories I navigate and discover new paths for myself, and by reading and listening to your stories I am inspired to keep planting my truths and discovering what sorts of fruit they bear.
 As a queer, Black woman, mother, grandmother, author, I am passionate about fostering freedom of expression for other Black women in what ever way that expression springs forth in my workshops, through writing, song, dance, images...

-ZELDA LOCKHART holds a PhD in Expressive Art Therapies, an MA in Literature and a certificate in writing, directing and editing from the New York Film Academy.
+ZELDA LOCKHART is a registered expressive arts consultant and educator (REACE) credentialed by the International Expressive Arts Therapy Association.
+She holds a PhD in Expressive Art Therapies, an MA in Literature, and a certificate in writing, directing and editing from the New York Film Academy.
 Her latest book, The Soul of the Full-Length Manuscript takes readers on the emotional, psychological and spiritual journey of utilizing personal stories to transform their lives while completing a work of fiction, memoir or poetry.
 Lockhart is author of novels Fifth Born, a Barnes & Noble Discovery selection and a Zora Neale Hurston/Richard Wright Award finalist, Cold Running Creek a Black Caucus of the American Library Association Honor Fiction Awardee, and Fifth Born II: The Hundredth Turtle, 2011 Lambda Literary Award finalist.
 Her fiction, poetry, and essays appear in several anthologies as well as in periodicals like Chautauqua, Obsidian II, and USAToday.com.

 The way the workshops are taught and the way we write together builds community, and so the feedback and input of the participants shape the teaching and the Studio itself.
 Participants' energy as feedback and volunteerism is a big part of Her Story Garden Studios' magic.